 Distorted Business Value

-However, if there’s a huge amount of differences in tax return calculation, the tax department may conduct a formal investigation for your business and re-audit the amount of your tax return.
-Your company’s credibility is at stake.
+However, suppose there’s a huge amount of differences in tax return calculation.
+In that case, the tax department may conduct a formal investigation for your business and re-audit the amount of your tax return.
+Again, your company’s credibility is at stake.

 Incorrect Asset Utilization Period

-To avoid those problems, it is very clear that you have to put a precise calculation in the accounting report.
-However, the manual calculation will be inefficient and the risk of inputting the wrong number is there.
+To avoid those problems, it is obvious that you have to put a precise calculation in the accounting report.
+However, the manual calculation will be inefficient, and the risk of inputting the wrong number is there.

-You might want to consider applying ERP that includes accounting software for a precise depreciation calculation.
-It will help you in locating, tracking, maintaining, and predicting the utilization period of the fixed asset.
+You might want to consider applying ERP that includes Accounting Software, for a precise depreciation calculation.
+It will help you locate, track, maintain, and predict the utilization period of the fixed asset.
 Therefore, you can keep a distance away from those troubles.